mcleanGit/StaffTrack/README.md

 You might also want to include a `seeds.sql` file to pre-populate your database, making the development of individual features much easier.
 *Note:* a `db/seeds.sql` file was created and pre-populated with fake data.
 The staff names include reference to Ralph Alpher, Hans Bethe, and George Gamow, who were actual renowned physicists, witty authors of the so-called `alpha-beta-gamma` (or alphabetical) article in cosmology research.
 In keeping with the witty spirit of alpha-beta-gamma, my additional seeded and created employees continue to invoke greek alphabet allusions.

-## Bonus
+## Current functionality (limits and 'bonus' options)

-The functionality of this application is admittedly quite basic in its SQL usage.
+The functionality of this application is admittedly quite limited in its SQL usage.
 At a later date, I hope to revisit the application and the SQL material to implement additional functionality which draws upon slightly more advanced multi-table SQL queries.
 Of the various 'bonus' options suggested, I did, however, manage to include DELETE functions for departments, roles, and employees in the current app.

 ## Review